-There is also a requirement for refresher HIPAA training to be provided to ensure that the requirements of HIPAA are not forgotten.
-These training sessions should be “periodic,” which is accepted to be at least every two years, although the best practice adopted by many healthcare organizations is to provide annual refresher HIPAA training sessions.
-These regular HIPAA training sessions will help prevent noncompliant practices developing “to get the job done” and accidental HIPAA violations and will ensure the requirements of HIPAA are kept fresh in employees’ minds.
+There is no requirement for refresher HIPAA training to be provided to ensure organizational policies and procedures are not forgotten.
+However, it is advisable to hold refresher training sessions periodically.
+The best practice adopted by many healthcare organizations is to provide annual refresher HIPAA training sessions as regular HIPAA training sessions will help prevent noncompliant practices developing “to get the job done” and accidental HIPAA violations.

 What Are the HIPAA Security Rule Training Requirements?

-The HIPAA Security Rule training requirements are concerned with ensuring the confidentiality, integrity, and availability of protected health information.
+The HIPAA Security Rule training requirements are intended to ensure the confidentiality, integrity, and availability of protected health information.
 The Security Rule standard on training is to “Implement a security awareness and training program for all members of its workforce (including management)” and this standard applies to both covered entities and business associates.

 Security awareness training should also be provided within a reasonable period of time after the person joins the workforce, and periodically thereafter.
 While there are no implementation specifications in the HIPAA Privacy Rule concerning training course content, the HIPAA Security Rule has addressable specifications which are security reminders, password management, log-in monitoring, and protection from malicious software.
-While not stated, you must provide training to help employees avoid phishing emails and coverall threats that workforce members are likely to encounter.
+While not stated, you should provide training to help employees avoid phishing emails and other threats workforce members are likely to encounter.

 How Often Must Security Awareness Training be Provided?

 A few years ago, providing an annual security awareness training session was sufficient, but cyberattacks on the healthcare industry have skyrocketed in recent years, as have data breaches.

 The consensus among security professionals is that an annual training session is no longer sufficient.
 The best practice is now to provide ongoing security awareness training, given the rapidly changing threat landscape and the sheer number of attacks that are now attempted, especially on healthcare organizations.
 The accepted best practice is to provide security awareness training at least twice a year, with security reminders also sent to the workforce – via email for example – to reinforce training and highlight new threats that target employees.